ScriptRaccoon/codeblocks/README.md

 4. These codes are then used in the `Codeblock.svelte` component.

 5. The `Codeblock.svelte` component accepts the filename of one of these snippets as a prop: `<Codeblock snippet="index.html" />` for example.

+Thanks to `karimfromjordan` and `Patrick` on the Svelte Discord server for their help with the implementation.